Jeroen-DeMeester/rijks-wikidata-bot/README.md

 The `uri` column must start with `https://id.rijksmuseum.nl/200...`.

 Only the numeric part after `nl/` will be stored as the property value.
 Rows with missing QID or invalid URI are skipped automatically.

+The `objectnumber` column must contain the Rijksmuseum object number.

 A demo file `rijks_uris_demo.csv` is included in this repository as an example.